eProsima/Fast-DDS-docs/docs/fastddscli/cli/cli.rst

                               TCPv4:[192.163.6.34]:42101-42101

 .. note::
-     When using Discovery Server over TCP, the first port shown in the ouput refers to the TCP Physical port and the second one to the TCP Logical port (see :ref:`transport_tcp_tcp`).
+     When using Discovery Server over TCP, the first port shown in the output refers to the TCP Physical port and the second one to the TCP Logical port (see :ref:`transport_tcp_tcp`).

 .. _cli_shm: